 Buy Your Web Domain

 Once you have selected a name, you’ll want to purchase a domain name for your future website.
-While you’re not required to have an online presence for your nonprofit, it is integral to the success of most nonprofits.
+While you’re not required to have an online presence for your nonprofit, it is integral to the success of most organizations.

 Draft Articles Of Incorporation